CHICAGO, Jan. 24 — Derrick Rose. Chicago Bulls. Immortalized.

 (L to R): Shevon Coleman, Ayesha Braggs and Ciah Duprey take a walk through the United Center’s ‘Rose Garden.’

 “I’m a Derrick Rose super fan because I’ve watched him all the way from Englewood, where I’m from, to this moment here,” said Ayesha Braggs.
-“I’ve watched our city go through highs and lows through the Michael Jordan era.
-Knowing that he was the youngest MVP ever and that he fought through injury, he’s a true story of what Chicago is.”
+“I’ve watched our city go through highs and lows, through the Michael Jordan era.
+Knowing that he was the youngest MVP ever and that he fought through injury and adversity, he’s a true story of what Chicago is.”

 When the City Blooms

 The United Center was transformed for the ceremony.
-The court was set with black velvet couches full of family and friends, a live band filled the arena, and a custom-designed banner stood apart from every other in the building.
+The court was set with black velvet couches full of family and friends, a live band filled the arena, and a custom-designed banner stood apart from all the others in the building.
 No other banner in the rafters carries a design, but this one featured eight roses stitched inside of the No. 1, symbolizing each season Rose played as a Chicago Bull.

 Rose walked out in a black suit with silver embellishments, greeting family and friends at center court before stopping to embrace his mother, showering her with kisses as the crowd roared.

-Video tributes followed with messages from current players and Bulls legends Scottie Pippen with a message of “Once a Bull, always a Bull,” followed by Michael Jordan congratulations, bringing the building to its feet.
+Video tributes followed, with messages from current NBA players and Bulls legends Scottie Pippen, with a message of “Once a Bull, always a Bull,” followed by Michael Jordan’s congratulations, bringing the building to its feet.

 As the arena screens played, the words echoed across the United Center:

 “A story of belief.
-Belief becomes taken.
+Belief becomes talent.
 Talent becomes hope.”

 “While no Chicago Bulls player will wear No. 1 again, the city will wear it forever.”